gbadev-org/tonc/content/first.md

 -   We'll also create some **typedefs**, both for ease of use and to indicate conceptual types.
 For instance, a 16-bit color is essentially a halfword like any other, but if you typedef it as, say, `COLOR`, everyone will know that it's not a normal halfword, but has something to do with colors.
 -   Finally, instead of plotting pixels with an array access, which could still mean anything, well use a **subroutine** for it instead.

 Naturally, this will expand the total lines of code a bit.
 Quite a bit, in fact.
 But it is well worth it.
 The code is actually a two-parter.
-The actual code, the thing that has all the functionality of the first demo, can be found in <tt>second.c</tt>.
-All the items discussed above, the typedefs, #defines and inlines, are put in <tt>toolbox.h</tt>.
+The actual code, the thing that has all the functionality of the first demo, can be found in *second.c*.
+All the items discussed above, the typedefs, #defines and inlines, are put in *toolbox.h*.

 ```c
 // toolbox.h: